Where Was Jesus Crucified? - Golgotha "the Place of the Skull"

 Jerome Murphy-O'Connor states, “Despite the evidence of Jerome and certain late Byzantine texts the Holy Sepulcher remains the most probable site of the Capitoline temple.”
 And that is a remarkable statement.
 For in A.D.
 326, Helena’s son, Constantine began construction on a Christian edifice, the Church of the Holy Sepulcher, which would enclose both Golgotha, the place of crucifixion, and Joseph of Arimathea’s tomb, the burial place and the site of the resurrection of our Lord Jesus Christ.
 Murphy-O’Connor, in the Oxford Archeological Guide from the Earliest times to 1700, summarized both the history and archeology of the Church of the Holy Sepulcher and the alternative possibilities and concluded, “Is this the place where Christ died and was buried?
 Yes, very probably.”

-What We Don’t Know about the Location of the Crucifixion
+What We Don’t Know About the Location of the Crucifixion - Where Was Jesus Crucified

 In answer to the question above, and despite the unequivocal assertions of some, we must reply, “plenty.”
 We know what we don’t know, and we are certain that we don’t know what we don’t know.
 Let’s take just the clear biblical claim that our Lord was crucified at Golgotha.
 While we know what the word, Golgotha, or Calvary, means (i.e., “skull”), we don’t know whether it is referring to one of three origins to the name.